The Elements that Make Content Buzz-worthy

 A great idea should give a number of benefits to your readers.
 This is the practical analysis of your idea.
-Your idea should beneficial to your readers.
+Your idea should be beneficial to your readers.

-Having a refined message and a meaningful content can create a more enjoyable experience and could turn an ideal prospect to a patron.
+Having a refined message and meaningful content can create a more enjoyable experience and could turn an ideal prospect to a patron.

 Hook and idea work hand in hand.
 Through your hook, your ideas will be absorbed by many people; and because of your idea, it makes reading your content worthwhile.